-Each person aboard a race boat must wear an efficient life jacket racing vest during the race and practice conforming with the following rules:
+Each person aboard a race boat must wear an efficient racing vest during the race and practice conforming with the following rules:

-The efficiency of a life jacket racing vest is the sole responsibility of the wearer who must be assured that it conforms with the UIM rules and carries indelible confirmation of this;

-Life jackets Racing vests must be in conformity with following rule;
+The choice and efficiency of a Racing vest is the sole responsibility of the wearer and must be in conformity with following criterias;

-Buoyancy: a life jacket racing vest must have a minimum of 7,5 kg solid buoyancy for a person weighing up to 60 kg and 9 kg solid buoyancy for those over 60 kg (closed cells foam only);
+Buoyancy: a life jacket must have a minimum of 75N solid buoyancy for a person weighing up to 60 kg and 100N solid buoyancy for those over 60 kg (closed cells foam only);

-The disposition of the solid buoyancy must be such as is intended to ensure that an unconscious person shall float face up in the water;
+The disposition of the solid buoyancy is intended to ensure that an unconscious person shall float face up in the water;

-All adjustable straps must be at least 40 mm wide and have a minimum breaking strain of 1000 kg.
+All adjustable straps must be at least 40 mm wide and have a minimum breaking strain of 10 000N.
 The crutch straps must be attached at the front at the position of iliac crest and at the back in the sacral region.
 A recovering attachment must be placed either on the shoulders, or as a chest strap and made with strap of the same quality as indicated above;